-The estimated annual cost for operating the Committee, including compensation and travel expenses for members, but excluding staff support, is $125,947.
-The estimated person-years of staff support are .9, at an estimated annual cost of $238,940.
+The estimated annual cost for operating the Committee, including compensation and travel expenses for members but excluding staff support, is $137,790.
+The estimated person years of staff support required is 2 at an estimated annual cost of $173,923.

 FDA will select a fulltime or permanent part-time Federal employee to serve as the Designated Federal Officer (DFO) to attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
 The DFO will approve and prepare all meeting agendas, call all of the Committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest and chair meetings when directed to do so by the official to whom the Committee reports.
 The DFO shall be present at all meetings of the full committee and subcommittees.

-Meetings shall be held approximately twice a year.
-Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act [5 U.S.C.
-552b(c)] and the Federal Advisory Committee Act.
+Meetings shall be held approximately once a year.
+Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
+552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
-A report will be prepared which will contain, as a minimum, a list of members and their business addresses, the Committee’s function, the dates and places of meetings, and a summary of the Committee’s activities and recommendations made during the fiscal year.
+A report will be prepared which will contain, as a minimum, a list of members and their business addresses, the Committee’s functions, the dates and places of meetings, and a summary of the Committee’s activities and recommendations made during the fiscal year.
 A copy of this report will be provided to the Department Committee Management Officer.